-Development Bank of Japan Inc. ("DBJ") issued a Green Bond in 2014 and a Sustainability Bond in 2015 and 20161, and has developed an updated sustainability bond framework under which it is planning to issue a sustainability bond (the "DBJ Sustainability Bond").
-DBJ has engaged Sustainalytics, subsequent to the engagement in 2015, to provide a second-party opinion on its framework (the "DBJ Sustainability Bond Framework") and the framework's environmental and, where relevant, social credentials.
-As part of this engagement, Sustainalytics held conversations with various members of DBJ's management team to understand the sustainability impact of their business processes and planned use of proceeds, as well as management of proceeds and reporting aspects of the DBJ Sustainability Bond Framework.
+Development Bank of Japan Inc. ("DBJ") has issued multiple green and sustainability bonds since 2014,1 and has developed an updated sustainability bond framework under which it is planning to issue a sustainability bond (the "DBJ Sustainability Bond").
+DBJ has engaged Sustainalytics to provide a second-party opinion the updated DBJ Sustainability Bond Framework, 2018 and the framework's environmental and, where relevant, social credentials.
+As part of this engagement, Sustainalytics held conversations with members of DBJ's management team to understand the sustainability impact of their business processes and updates to the planned use of proceeds, as well as management of proceeds and reporting aspects of the DBJ Sustainability Bond Framework, 2018.
 Sustainalytics also reviewed relevant public documents and non-public information.

-This document contains two sections: Framework Overview - summary of DBJ Sustainability Bond Framework and Sustainalytics' Opinion - an opinion on the framework.
+This document contains two sections: Framework Overview - summary of DBJ Sustainability Bond Framework, 2018 and Sustainalytics' Opinion - an opinion on the framework.